DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Logical-Data-Map.md

 be altered.
 This can be found by selecting the background of the Data Flow and scrolling down the "Properties" to "Expressions" as shown here:
 ![Expressions.PNG](/.attachments/Expressions-b20b031c-8cf3-4d82-8598-972dc9f5d40f.PNG)
+Click on the RHS most part of the value that lists the query string to bring up the editor

 ## Source queries